BigBobbas/esphome_firmware/S3box3_personalised_in_progress/S3Box3_voice_and_touch.md

 >In this guide I will show the steps required to make both Voice assistant and Touchscreen work using ESPHome

-First you will need to flash the S3 Box with the ESPHome stock firmware found [Here](<https://github.com/BigBobbas/esphome_firmware/blob/main/S3box3_personalised_in_progress/esp32-s3box3-esphome.yaml>)
+First you will need to flash the S3 Box with the ESPHome stock firmware found [Here](<https://github.com/BigBobbas/esphome_firmware/blob/main/S3box3_personalised_in_progress/esp32-s3box3-esphome.yaml>) This is an edited config to allow you to install using ESPHome dashboard (or your prefered method) I Have also included a .bin file
 - Once installed, establish connectivity with HA and confirm that Voice_assistant is working.
-- reboot the device and edit the config yaml adding the following.
+- Reboot the device and edit the config yaml adding the following.
 ```yaml
 i2c:
   - id: bus_a